microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/46.teams-auth/README.md

 Bot Framework v4 bot using Teams authentication

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with building a bot for Teams.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with authentication in a bot for Microsoft Teams.

-At this stage the primary focus of this sample is how to use the Bot Framework support for oauth in your bot.
-The reason for prioritizing this is that Teams behaves slightly differently than other channels in this regard.
+The focus of this sample is how to use the Bot Framework support for oauth in your bot.
+Teams behaves slightly differently than other channels in this regard.
 Specifically an Invoke Activity is sent to the bot rather than the Event Activity used by other channels. _This Invoke Activity must be forwarded to the dialog if the OAuthPrompt is being used._ This is done by subclassing the ActivityHandler and this sample includes a reusable TeamsActivityHandler.
 This class is a candidate for future inclusion in the Bot Framework SDK.

-The Teams channel is also capable of sending Message Reaction Activities and virtual methods for these are included in the `TeamsActivityHandler`.
-A Message Reaction Activity references the original Activity using the replyToId.
-This id would have actually been the value returned from a previous Message Activity the bot had sent.
-This activity should also be visible through the Activity Feed in Microsoft Teams, documentation for which can be found here https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/activity-feed

-The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc.
+The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc. The OAuth token is then used to make basic Microsoft Graph queries.

+> IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
+This must be included in any bot that uses the Bot Framework OAuth flow.

 ## Prerequisites

+- Microsoft Teams is installed and you have an account (not a guest account)
 - [.NET Core SDK](https://dotnet.microsoft.com/download) version 2.1
+- [ngrok](https://ngrok.com/) or equivalent tunnelling solution

   ```bash
   # determine dotnet version